trishume/trishume.github.com/index.md

 # About Tristan

+- I write iPad apps [like this one for personal finance planning.](http://thume.net/stashline)
 - I am currently working on an open source [eye tracker.]({{GITHUB}}/eyeLike)
 - I develop iPad apps for psychological research at [iPad Experiments](http://hume.ca/ix)
 - I use Ruby to write programming contests like the Google Code Jam.